scorpido74/azure-docs.nl-nl/articles/active-directory-b2c/active-directory-b2c-tutorials-spa.md

 ---
-title: 'Zelf studie: verificatie inschakelen in een toepassing met één pagina-Azure Active Directory B2C'
+title: Tutorial - Enable authentication in a single-page application - Azure Active Directory B2C
-description: Meer informatie over het gebruik van Azure Active Directory B2C om gebruikers aanmelding te bieden voor een toepassing met één pagina (Java script).
+description: In this tutorial, learn how to use Azure Active Directory B2C to provide user login for a single page application (JavaScript).
 services: active-directory-b2c
 author: mmacy
 manager: celestedg